xiaoling/aida/README.md

 ## Input Format

-The input of AIDA is a text (as Java String) or file in UTF-8 encoding.
+The input of AIDA is an English language text (as Java String) or file in UTF-8 encoding.
 By default, named entities are recognized by the Stanford NER component of the [CoreNLP][CoreNLP] tool suite.
 In addition, mentions can be marked up by square brackets, as in this example "Page":

     When [[Page]] played Kashmir at Knebworth, his Les Paul was uniquely tuned.